 USERNAME PASSWORD_VERSIONS ------------------------------ ----------------- JONES 10G 11G 12C ADAMS 10G 11G CLARK 10G 11G PRESTON 11G BLAKE 10G

-In this example, the background for each user account password verification versions in use are different:
+In this example, the backgrounds for each user account password verification version in use are different:

 8. As a result, this password reset created all three versions.